JujuYuki/godel2-benchmark/README.md

 > framework as it creates a lot of branches to explore in the associated linear process specification
 > in mCRL2. _Do not run_ the 5-participant version unless you have a powerful machine and are ready for it to
 > compute for several hours.**
+> The 3-participant version is a downscaled version added for convenience.
-> The 3-participant version should run within a few minutes at most, and is given for reference as a way
+> It should run within a few minutes at most, and is given for reference as a way
 > to test the protocol on less powerful machines within reasonable time.

 | No Terminal State | No Cycle  | No Global Deadlock | Liveness | Safety | Data Race Free |